isi-nlp/Carmel-Repository/wfsa002/README.txt

 English phoneme trigram model.

 Trigrams counts taken from 95% of the CMU dictionary (file: pron).
-Note: this is done over word types, not weighted by frequency!).
-Smoothing lambdas are estimated by EM on 5% of the dictionary that is held out (file: pron.smooth).
+Note: this is done over word types, not weighted by frequency!

 Usage: